DigitalPublishingToolkit/TOD50/md/22IndigenizingDemocracy.md

 ## ACT 3 - The Sacred Echo of the *Maracá*[^32]: 'It is Time to Indigenize Politics and Reforest Minds'

-\[Figure 4\]

-Figure 4: Sônia Guajajara is lifted by Indigenous people at the end of her inauguration ceremony as Minister of Indigenous Peoples on January 11, 2023.
-Photo: Jacqueline Lisboa / WWF-Brasil.
+![Figure 4: Sônia Guajajara is lifted by Indigenous people at the end of her inauguration ceremony as Minister of Indigenous Peoples on January 11, 2023.
+Photo: Jacqueline Lisboa / WWF-Brasil.](imgs/22_4.jpg)

 As a result of the repercussions caused by the Planalto riots, the National Museum of the Republic, along with the exhibition *Brasil